Irish Rebellion of 1798: French epilogue

 Connacht, in the far west, the poorest of the Irish provinces, was drawn into the rebellion only by the arrival on 22 August of the French.
 About 1,000 French soldiers under General Humbert landed at Kilcummin, County Mayo.
 Joined by up to 5,000 hastily assembled "uncombed, ragged" and shoeless peasants, they had some initial success.
 In what would later become known as the "Races of Castlebar" they set to flight a militia force of 6,000 under Lake.

 In the wake of the victory, Humbert proclaimed the Irish Republic with the French-educated John Moore as president of the government of Connacht.
-But unable to make timely contact with a new rising sparked in County Longford and County Meath, after a token engagement with British forces of some 26,000 at Ballinamuck, in County Longford, Humbert surrendered on 8 September, along with 500 Irish under Bartholomew Teeling.
+But the French commander was unable to make timely contact with new risings sparked in counties Longford, Meath and Cavan (where on 27 August, on the shore of the Castle Lake outside Bailieborough some 300 United men were bayoneted or drowned).
+After a token engagement with British forces of some 26,000 at Ballinamuck, in County Longford, Humbert surrendered on 8 September, along with 500 Irish under Bartholomew Teeling.

 What was recalled in the Irish-speaking region as Bliain na bhFrancach (the year of the French), concluded with slaughter of some 2000 poorly-armed insurgents outside Killala on the 23rd.
 They had been led by a scion of Mayo's surviving Catholic gentry, James Joseph MacDonnell.
 Terror ensued with Mayo's High Sheriff, Denis Browne (the future Marquess of Sligo) earning the nickname Donnchadh an Rópa (Denis the Rope).